a-tabaza/bge_ft_arabic/README.md

 # Finetuning BGE for Arabic Embeddings

+## WARNING!
+This repo is a work in progress and I don't mean the model, just the code, it's horrible trust me I know, once I'm done with the dataset, I'll push it to huggingface, and clean up the code.
+Model, same thing.

 ## Introduction
 Hi there, this is the first article I ever write, and it will be a combination of documentation, explanation and steps for everything I did with this project.
 I will try to explain everything in detail.
 ## Dataset Curation